nickelpro/vito.nyc/content/posts/p2162/index.md

 > Visitor pattern has the most narrow use and almost never will the added complexity be justified

 {{< collapse >}}
-My brother's asessment of the visitor pattern was even less generous:
+My brother's assessment of the visitor pattern was even less generous:

 > btw when you get a chance
 >